-- Soap free washing, avoidance of contact with urine e.g by application of barrier preparations such as petroleum jelly, weight loss, removal of genital jewellery (1D) 29, 30, 31, 35, 36 - Ultrapotent topical steroids^{27, 28, 29, 30, 31, 37, 38} (e.g. clobetasol proprionate) applied twice daily for a month then ceased and replaced with a barrier preparation.
-50-60% of patients are treated successfully in this way^{27, 30, 31}.
+- Ultrapotent topical steroids27-31,37,38 (e.g. clobetasol proprionate) applied twice daily for a month then ceased and replaced with a barrier preparation.
+50%-60% of patients are treated successfully in this way.
 Intermittent use of potent steroid creams to maintain remission is not encouraged as circumcision is indicated.
-A double-blind study in children showed response to topical mometasone furoate particularly in early cases without scarring39.
-(1,A) - Patients with a history of genital warts should be warned about the risk of a relapse associated with the use of potent steroid creams (adjunctive HPV vaccination can be considered40).
+A double-blind study in children showed response to topical mometasone furoate particularly in early cases without scarring.
+(1,A) - Patients with a history of genital warts should be warned about the risk of a relapse associated with the use of potent steroid creams (adjunctive HPV vaccination can be considered).
 Consider prophylactic aciclovir or in patients with recurrent genital herpes simplex infection (2,D). - Secondary bacterial or candidal infection should be treated